qkeluna/Downlodr/README.md

 - **ElectronJS**: Framework for building cross-platform desktop applications.
 - **Electron Forge**: Packaging and distribution tool for Electron applications.
 - **YTDLP**: Command-line tool for audio and video downloads from various platforms.
+- **FFMPEG**: Multimedia framework that provides users with the ability to process and manipulate audio and video files.
 - **React**: JavaScript library for building user interfaces.
 - **Vite**: Local development server.
 - **Zustand**: Small, fast state-management solution.